What happened?

 -

-Sally did not understand who she was allowed to share information with about the SIRI.
+Sally was told it was confidential.
+She didn’t know with whom she was allowed to share information about the investigation.

 -